vlasslavic/eCommerce_Project/Deliverables/Deliverable1-Proposal.md

 # [myRide](/Website)

-We/I will build a Canadian Tire like Web application where registered customers can add their cars and schedule service appointments, track them and have history of previous records online; as well as buy relative products/accessories for their car.
+We will build a Canadian Tire like Web application where registered customers can add their cars and schedule service appointments, track them and have history of previous records online; as well as buy relative products/accessories for their car.

-## BootstrapFTW Team Members
+## Team: BootstrapFTW - Team Members:
 - [Veaceslav Vlas](https://github.com/vlasslavic)
 - [Anthony Mastronardi](https://github.com/antho-mastro)